End to end complete rebuilding of Nestlé's global training and learning homepage.

 One of the many slides I use to help educate the unaware on what User Experience is.

-A particular mistake many often make is to confuse User Experience Design with Graphic and UI design.
+A particular mistake many often make is to confuse User Experience Design with Graphic Design.

-This simple graph shows User Experience as an iceberg, with the highly visible Graphic and UI design work at the top resting on the large amount of less visible UX work beneath the surface.
+This simple graph shows User Experience as an iceberg, with the highly visible Graphic and UI design work resting on the large amount of less visible UX work beneath the surface.

 A usability study from my time at university, contributing to the redesign of the web TV player of one of Sweden's largest newspapers.